Executive Editor

 Scott Fletcher is the dean of the Graduate School of Education and Counseling at Lewis & Clark in Portland, Oregon.
 He earned his B.A. in philosophy from Ripon College in 1981, his M.A. in social and political philosophy from the University of Wisconsin at Madison in 1985, and his Ph.D. in the social foundations of education from the University of Colorado at Boulder in 1997.
 His scholarly work addresses a wide range of issues in the philosophy of education, curriculum theory, teacher preparation, and environmental education.
 His first book, Education and Emancipation: Theory and Practice in a New Constellation, won the American Educational Studies Association’s Critic's Choice Award in 2001.
 In addition to his academic appointments, Dr. Fletcher has been actively involved in educational policy and school reform initiatives at the local, state, and national level.
 He has worked with the Coalition of Essential Schools and the Annenberg Institute for School Reform, and he cofounded the Michigan CES center.

-Peter J. Nelsen is an assistant professor at Appalachian State University in North Carolina where he teaches courses in philosophy of education.
+Peter J. Nelsen is a professor at Appalachian State University in North Carolina where he teaches courses in philosophy of education.
 He holds a B.A. in English, a master’s in experiential education, and a PhD in philosophy of education from the University of New Hampshire.
 He has been an adventure educator, a public high school teacher, a director of an alternative high school program, and an educational consultant for a non-profit experiential education training organization.
 His scholarly work addresses a range of issues in philosophy of education, especially the intersections of the epistemological and moral dimensions of schooling with social justice education.